Jerusalem's Church of the Holy Sepulchre closes amid coronavirus fears

 The closure, initially for a week, followed a meeting between Israeli police and church leaders, said Wadie Abu Nassar, spokesperson of the Assembly of Catholic Ordinaries of the Holy Land, after the Israeli government announced tighter restrictions to curb the spread of the virus.
 "The initial understanding is that this order is valid for one week, although nobody knows how long this crisis will take," he said.

-Greek Orthodox celebrations are held a week later, including the traditional ceremony of the Holy Fire in the church, a hugely popular and colourful event symbolising the resurrection of Jesus after his death on the cross.
-Abu Nassar said that, "if, God forbid, this situation goes on too long and it enters into the season of Easter", church authorities hoped that an arrangement could be found to celebrate within the new guidelines, perhaps by limiting attendance.
+Greek Orthodox celebrations are held a week later, including the traditional ceremony of the Holy Fire, a colourful event symbolising the resurrection of Jesus.
+Abu Nassar said that, "if, God forbid, this situation goes on too long and it enters into the season of Easter", church authorities hoped to find arrangements to celebrate within the Israeli government's restrictions.

+Such is the importance of the site, he said, that the denominations would try to ensure that "celebrations and prayers will continue," by small groups of clerics abiding by the rules.
+However the health ministry's limitation on gatherings of more than 10 people meant that pilgrims and other public visitors would not be allowed inside, he said.

-The anti-virus restrictions began last month when Roman Catholic priests were told to place communion wafers into the hand only, rather than onto worshippers' tongues.
-Jerusalem's walled Old City houses places sacred to Judaism, Christianity and Islam, and the other religions have taken similar precautions.
+An Israeli police spokesman said the church was "closed to the public" but that - as at sites of other faiths - religious authorities could permit very small numbers of individuals inside, if they adhered to the guidelines.
+The safety measures by Christian leaders in the Holy Land began last month when Roman Catholic priests were told to place communion wafers into the hand only, rather than onto worshippers' tongues, and to empty holy water fonts.

+A few days later Bethlehem's Church of the Nativity was closed after the discovery of seven cases of coronavirus in the traditional birthplace of Jesus.
+Jerusalem has sites sacred to Judaism, Christianity and Islam, and all three religions have taken precautions.

-Jewish authorities on Wednesday instructed all synagogues to close and hold prayers outdoors, for no more than 10 people at a time.
-At the Western Wall, they have instructed the faithful to refrain from holding mass prayers and from kissing the stones of the ancient wall, which abuts the compound known to Jews as Temple Mount and to Muslims as the Noble Sanctuary.
+Jewish authorities on Wednesday instructed all synagogues to close and to hold prayers outdoors, for no more than 10 people at a time.
+At the Western Wall, the holiest place where Jews are allowed to pray in Jerusalem, they have instructed the faithful to refrain from holding mass prayers and from kissing the stones.

-On Sunday, Muslim religious officials suspended all prayers at the nearby al-Aqsa Mosque compound.
+On Sunday, Muslim religious officials suspended all prayers in the hilltop compound around the Dome of the Rock and Al-Aqsa Mosque, the third holiest place in Islam.
+The shrines themselves had already been closed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)